nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 SortCommand Parser will determine the field that users want to sort, retrieve the `Comparator` from `PersonComparators` and update in model.

 ![SortSequenceDiagram](images/SortSequenceDiagram.png)

+The below activity diagram shows what happens when a user uses the `sort` command.

 ### \[Proposed\] Undo/redo feature